Design for Manufacturability Seminar and Workshops

 1-805-924-0100; andersondm@aol.com

-The agenda would consist of a series of planned brainstorming sessions to encourage the team to explore many ways to implement the principles of the seminar (therefore the workshop should follow the seminar).
+The agenda would consist of a series of planned brainstorming sessions to encourage the team to explore many ways to implement the principles of the seminar (therefore the seminar is a prerequisite for the workshop).
 These exercises themselves would be the start of many actual tasks, which would be continued after the workshop.
-Experience has shown that product development teams typically under-emphasize and miss opportunities related to the crucial early steps, like defining the product to meet the voice of the customer (QFD), really concurrently engineering the manufacturing processes, and optimizing product architecture, which, as the seminar will show, determines 60% of a products cumulative lifetime cost.
+Experience has shown that product development teams typically under-emphasize and miss opportunities related to the crucial early steps, really concurrently engineering the manufacturing processes, and optimizing product architecture, which, as the seminar will show, determines 60% of a products cumulative lifetime cost.
 As the seminar will also show, doing thorough up-front work is the key to cutting in half the time-to-market (as measured to time to ramped, stable production).

 After one workshop at Hewlett-Packard, two team members asked the team leader if Dr. Anderson had worked for the competition (which he hadn’t) because his agenda was so thorough and useful.